Kentucky school district hands over names of protesters

 The names were requested by Education Commissioner Wayne Lewis after Jefferson County Public Schools canceled classes multiple times in recent weeks due to teacher absences.

-Lewis has said it isn’t his intent to discipline teachers who used sick days to protest, but he wouldn’t rule it out.
+Lewis has said it isn’t his intent to discipline teachers who used sick days to close multiple school districts so they could protest, but wouldn’t rule it out.

 Jefferson County school district spokeswoman Renee Murphy told news outlets the list was sent Monday, but declined to say how many names were on it.